MyHouse.wad: Literary themes

 The map takes direct inspiration from the novel House of Leaves in its design and references.
 The central setting for the map, a house that gradually changes and shifts in both appearance and function as the game progresses, is similar to the novel's subject, a mysterious house that is "bigger on the inside than on the outside".
 Many other areas of MyHouse bear similar architectural features to the original house, and some areas directly make reference to the novel.
 For example, in an ending where the house is sold, the for-sale sign reads "Navidson Realty", a reference to a main character in the novel.
+Another major sequence in the map contains a monstrous dog in an all-concrete maze space which directly parallels the invisible monster that haunts the dark grey endless hallways in the book.
 The map's supplementary information and journals also make extensive reference to the novel.

-Composition
+Soundtrack

 The map features two original tracks.
 The first is "Entryway at the End of Time" and is a remix of "Running From Evil", a Doom II track.
 It was composed by James Paddock.
 It features loops, discordant notes, and out-of-rhythm instruments as the song goes on.
 The second track is "memory=entryrrrr/////",[sic] composed by Sarah Mancuso ("esselfortium").
 It contains many sudden cuts, noise, and splices from "Running From Evil", drawing inspiration from Everywhere at the End of Time by the Caretaker.

 The map plays the unmodified "Running From Evil" in the beginning stages, as well as a version with reversed midi sequencing upon entering the map from the mirrored "Underhalls" level.

+In the Shell gas station level, the NDR version of the song "Subways of Your Mind" by the band FEX can be heard from a car crashed against a tree.
+At the time of the mod's release, the song was unidentified, and was commonly called "The Most Mysterious Song on the Internet".
+After the identification of the song, articles mentioned its use in the mod; although Michael Hädrich, the band's keyboardist, expressed interest in discovering the game, the band have not reacted directly to the use of the song in the game.
+In the gas station itself, an unidentified stock music track can be heard.